Making vowel plots in R (Part 2)

 my_vowels %>%

 Ugh, that’s a lot of typing though, and it’s so repetitive.
 Isn’t there a shortcut?
 Yes!
-I only just discovered this myself, but there’s a function called summarize_at, which will perform a function on all the columns you specify.
-To select what columns to use, you have to wrap it up in vars (I’m not sure why, but that’s okay) but you can just list the columns directly like we did with select earlier (F1.20.:F2.80.).
-The next argument in summarize_at is the name of the function you want to perform on all of these.
+There’s a function called across, which will perform a function on all the columns you specify.
+First, you select the columns you want to summarize, which I’ll do with the shortcut starts_with("F").
+The next argument in across is the name of the function you want to perform on all of these.
 We want the average, so we’ll just type mean.
-You can add additional arguments to summarize_at, which get passed to the function we’re calling (mean), so for good measure I like to add na.rm = TRUE just to make the code a little more robust at handling NAs in our data.
+You can add additional arguments to across, which get passed to the function we’re calling (mean), so for good measure I like to add na.rm = TRUE just to make the code a little more robust at handling NAs in our data.

 my_vowels %>%

 So in just one line of code we can do what took us ten before.
-Thanks, summarize_at!
+Thanks, across!

 But wait.
 We don’t really want to know the average formant values for the entire dataset.
 What we really want is the average per vowel.
 How can we do the same thing per vowel?
-Well, luckily there’s a function exactly for that, the group_by function.
-With group_by, we specify a column, it’ll essentially divide the dataset into chunks and the summarize_at function will apply to each chunk.
+Well, luckily we can just add the .by argument (yes, with the dot at the beginning) to specify a column and it’ll essentially divide the dataset into chunks and the summarize function will apply to each chunk.

 my_vowels %>%